 Under the SDWA, states are permitted to assess fees on loans to support DWSRF administration costs.
 North Dakota DWSRF loan recipients are required to pay an annual loan administration fee presently set at 0.5 percent of the outstanding loan principal balance.
 This loan administration fee is payable semiannually on each loan payment date.
 The fees are held under the master trust indenture and are available to pay DWSRF program administration costs allowable under the SDWA.
-To enable continued management of the DWSRF once it is no longer annually capitalized through federal grants, loan administration fees will be held and used for loan-bond servicing and DWSRF Program administration as allowed under the SDWA.
+To enable continued management of the DWSRF once it is no longer annually capitalized through federal grants, loan administration as allowed under the SDWA.
 Also, starting in 2008 the loan administration fees are used as a source of 1:1 match that is required when using the state program administration set-aside to administer the PWSS program.